learn-co-curriculum/react-hooks-forms-lab/README.md

 1. Open the `components/TwitterMessage.js` file.

 2. This component takes one prop: `maxChars` which is a number — the maximum amount of characters a message can have.
+This prop is being passed in from the App component with the value `140`.

 3. You'll find an `<input type="text">` in this component.
 Make this a controlled component by adding the attributes to the `<input>` element.
 Its